Newsmax Host Attacks Fox for Dumping Dobbs, Suggests Firing Chris Wallace Instead

 While Newsmax continues to try to hit Fox News from the right in an attempt to snag conservative cable viewers, they’ve also found themselves being attacked by an even further right-wing competitor.

-After Newsmax anchor Bob Sellers literally walked out of an interview with Mike Lindell when the MyPillow CEO wouldn’t stop peddling election lies, One America News accused the network of “being swept up by leftist censorship” while sympathizing with Lindell.
+After Newsmax anchor Bob Sellers literally walked out of an interview with Mike Lindell when the MyPillow CEO wouldn’t stop peddling election lies—issuing a groveling apology to Lindell a day later—One America News accused the network of “being swept up by leftist censorship” while sympathizing with Lindell.
 (OAN would later air Lindell's election fraud “docu-movie” pushing Lindell’s debunked voting machine claims—placing themselves in even further legal peril with voting software companies Smartmatic and Dominion.)